As beating the office bully explains, workplace bullying is common. It could account for 40 percent of resignations.

 How to bust the office bully is another useful PDF download.
 Not surprisingly this 2007 report from The Hugh Downs School of Human Communication at Arizona State University reads like an academic project complete with citations.
 The document explains techniques allowing victims of workplace bullying to tell their stories to other people in plausible ways, this is the first step towards dealing with the problems of bullying.

-Australian employment law and bullying
+Australian employment law

 In this simple, but effective post, New South Wales lawyer Frank Egan points out employers risk legal exposure if they tolerate bullying.
 In plain English this means bosses who allow bullying can end up being sued by their employees.